 It’s no secret that the global economy is struggling to rebound in a post-pandemic world.
 With the war in Ukraine, elevated inflation, soaring interest rates, and supply chain issues a recession doesn’t just seem likely — it seems inevitable.

-In this article we’ll examine why innovating during a recession is important, how it fuels growth, and outline lessons and success stories.
+In this article, we’ll examine why innovating during a recession fuels growth.

 What is a Recession?

 A recession is defined as: “two consecutive quarters of negative economic growth – they can be caused by economic shocks (I.e., a spike in oil prices), financial panics (such as the one that preceded the Great Depression), rapid changes in economic expectations, or some combination of the three.
 Most firms suffer during a recession, primarily due to declines in demand and uncertainty about the future – but research shows that there are ways to mitigate the damage.”

 Simply put, a recession is a time marked by financial uncertainty which leads to a decrease in expenditures and productivity.
 Rather than spend, consumers opt to save.
 This creates a ripple effect in the market where demand decreases, and companies tighten their budgets and try to play it safe.
 But sometimes the seemingly safe route is anything but…